Team-3-MarketplaceSolution/DonationPlaceSolution/README.md

 # DonationPlaceSolution
-Mobile Application
+#Mobile Application
-React Native App
+#React Native App

-Dependencies:
+Apple + Android

+#Dependencies:
 Node
 expo

 How to get the application running:

-1) Open terminal to the directory you would like to copy the git repository to.
+#1) Open terminal to the directory you would like to copy the git repository to.

-2) Enter the following command:
+#2) Enter the following command:

     git clone https://github.com/Team-3-MarketplaceSolution/DonationPlaceSolution

-3) Once the repository is created, navigate to it:
+#3) Once the repository is created, navigate to it:

     cd .\DonationPlaceSolution\

-4)install npm with the following command:
+#4)install npm with the following command:

     npm install

-5) navigate to:
+#5) navigate to:

     \node_modules\metro-config\src\defaults\blacklist.js

-6) edit blacklist.js >
+#6) edit blacklist.js >

     CHANGE